aristanetworks/avd/ansible_collections/arista/avd/examples/campus-fabric/README.md

     ```

 === "DC1_FABRIC"
-    At the Fabric level (DC1_FABRIC), the following variables are defined in **group_vars/DC1_FABRIC.yml**.
+At the Fabric level (DC1_FABRIC), the following variables are defined in the **group_vars/DC1_FABRIC.yml** file.
 The fabric name, design type (l2ls), spine and leaf defaults, ansible authentication, and interface links are defined at this level.
-Other variables you must supply include: spanning-tree mode and priority along with an mlag IP pool.
-Typically, and IDF has a unique set of VLANs.
-You may use the `filter.tags` variable to constrain which vlans are built on an IDF node.
+Other variables you must supply include: spanning-tree mode and priority, along with an MLAG IP pool.
+Typically, an IDF has a unique set of VLANs.
+You may use the `filter.tags` variable to constrain which VLANs are built on an IDF node.

-    Variables applied under the node key type (spine/leaf) defaults section are inherited to nodes under each type.
+Variables applied under the node key type (spine/leaf) defaults section are inherited by nodes under each type.
 These variables may be overwritten under the node itself.

     The spine interface used by a particular leaf is defined from the leaf's perspective with a variable called `uplink_switch_interfaces`.
 For example, LEAF2A has a unique variable `uplink_switch_interfaces: [Ethernet49/1, Ethernet49/1]` defined.
 This means that LEAF2A is connected to SPINE1's Ethernet49/1 and SPINE2's Ethernet49/1, respectively.